 - Don't shout.
 It can be uncomfortable for hearing aid users, and it looks aggressive.

 - If someone doesn't understand what you've said, don't keep repeating it.
 Try saying it in a different way instead.

-- Find a suitable place to talk, with good lighting and away from noise and distractions.
+- Find a suitable place to talk, with good lighting to aid lipreading, and away from noise and distractions.

 - Check that the person you're talking to is following you during the conversation.
 Use plain language and don't waffle.
 Avoid jargon and unfamiliar abbreviations.